-The Board may include up to three representatives that are elected by financial members and up to four that are co-opted for their professional skills and expertise.
+The directors may appoint up to seven additional persons as directors, including up to two directors nominated by the Members.
 Board members act in a voluntary capacity and do not receive any remuneration with the exception of reasonable travel expenses incurred in the course of their duties.

 Board Nominations Committee

 The nominations committee oversees the nomination of co-opted Board and Committee members.